dmsolutionz/FaceBox-CV/README.md

 ## 3. :male_detective: **OpenCV Control Loop**

-Putting it all together in a control loop and linking facebox movement with a media asset.
+Putting it all together in a control loop, and linking facebox movement with a media asset.
+The smaller black box on the right shows the webcam output with the detected face highlighted.

   → :movie_camera: :radio_button: Code [vision.py](vision.py)